 Malaria is a serious and sometimes fatal disease which is widespread in many tropical and subtropical countries.
 It is caught by being bitten by an infected mosquito that is carrying the malaria parasites in its saliva.
 The malaria parasite is a microscopic organism called a Plasmodium and it belongs to the group of tiny organisms known as protozoans.
 These parasites enter the host's bloodstream when bitten by an infected mosquito and then migrate to the liver where they multiply before returning back into the bloodstream to invade the red blood cells.
 The parasites continue to multiply inside the red cells until they burst releasing large numbers of free parasites into the blood plasma causing the characteristic fever associated with the disease.
 This phase of the disease occurs in cycles of approximately 48 hours.

 Symptoms of malaria include fever and flu-like illness, including shaking chills, headache, muscle aches, and tiredness.
 Nausea, vomiting, and diarrhoea may also occur.
-Malaria may cause anaemia and jaundice (yellow coling of the skin and eyes) because of the loss of red blood cells.
+Malaria may cause anaemia and jaundice (yellow colouring of the skin and eyes) because of the loss of red blood cells.
 Infection with one type of malaria, P. falciparum, if not promptly treated, may cause kidney failure, seizures, mental confusion, coma, and death.

 Be aware of the fact that adventure travellers are usually more exposed to malaria than ordinary travellers due to the nature of their activities and the fact that they travel to the more remote locations.
 The risk of malaria for people travelling to affected areas is significant, so it is important to take precautions to prevent it.
 Taking medicine to prevent catching malaria is essential for all travellers who are visiting areas with malaria.
 However, antimalarials are not 100% effective, so avoiding bites is also important.